brendan-richy/datafinal/csharp_fundamentals/sets.md

 >>> S
 ```

 Just as a reminder, an intersection is the elements that are shared between two sets.
-After you find the intersection of two sets, the remaining set will be only shared elements between the sets.
+After you find the intersection of two sets, the remaining set will be only shared elemets between the sets.

 ### Finding the difference